 The Department of Archaeology and Historic Preservation (DAHP) is the official repository for statewide information on historic, cultural and archaeological sites in Washington.
-The Department maintains information on over 23,000 archaeological sites, over 2,300 cemeteries, over 18,000 cultural resource reports, and nearly 60,000 historic properties.
+The Department maintains information on over 32,000 archaeological sites, over 2,900 cemeteries, over 28,000 cultural resource reports, and over 629,000 historic properties.
 This information is contained in individual paper records, USGS quadrangle maps, photographic negatives, prints, slides, videos and electronic data in a digital and tabular format.

 These records are created by the office, various federal, state, local government, and tribal agencies, private corporations and individuals and provided to the office as part of the office's official functions.
 This information is covered by the Public Records Act (RCW is 42.56) and specific components of the records are exempt from disclosure (RCW 42.56.300) to avoid the looting or depredation of such sites.